youkaimx/newmac/README.md

 ## Using the playbook

+Examples of how to use this playbook

-Install the fonts:
+- Install the fonts:
 `% ansible-playbook -i inventory --tags fonts new-macbook.yaml --verbose`

-Install `brew` formulae:
+- Install `brew` formulae:
-`% ansible-playbook -i inventory --tags formulae new-macbook.yaml --verbose`ll
+`% ansible-playbook -i inventory --tags formulae new-macbook.yaml --verbose`